getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 **Attributes**

 - `webUrl`: The URL of the linked issue in your project management system.
-- `project`: The first part of the displayed issue that should probably be associated with a project in your system.
+- `project`: The first part of the displayed issue that should probably be associated with a project in your system
 - `identifier`: The second part displayed issue name that should be unique the project.

 If the display name for your issue is `Front_End#12`, the project would be `Front_End` and the identifier would be `12`.